Bryan De La Cruz Preview, Player Props: Marlins vs. Nationals

 - The 7.7 strikeouts per nine innings compiled by the Nationals pitching staff ranks 29th in MLB.

-- In his most recent appearance on Saturday, the right-hander went six innings against the Miami Marlins, giving up one earned run while surrendering four hits.
+- In his most recent appearance on Sunday against the Miami Marlins, the right-hander threw seven innings, allowing two earned runs while surrendering five hits.

-- The 26-year-old has an ERA of 4.38, with 7.4 strikeouts per nine innings, in 20 games this season.
-Opposing hitters have a .256 batting average against him.
+- In 26 games this season, the 31-year-old has a 4.82 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .279 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.